What is First-Year Formation?

 Each semester, students participating in First Year Formation will have the opportunity to go on an excursion in New York City.
 These excursions, which are planned and paid for by the First Year Formation program, will introduce students to New York City and expose them to some of the great activities that can take advantage of within New York City during their time at Fordham.

 Potential excursions include:

 - Tours of NYC neighborhoods

 Sign up the same way you registered for your other classes.

-The deadline to register for our 2022 fall semester sessions is the last day of Add/Drop on Thursday, September 8th.
+The deadline to register for our 2023 Fall semester sessions is the last day of Add/Drop.
 Space is limited.